 Nor is abuse this vile consistent with what I know of Pell's character.
 It is easier to believe that this tall, burly, blunt man clobbered a recalcitrant priest than that he was so sly and sacrilegious as to molest boys inside a church.

-Pell's profile in Australia is probably unmatched by any cleric, of any faith, other than the Pope himself.
-Apart from serving in the Vatican and as archbishop of Melbourne and archbishop of Sydney, the two largest cities in Australia, he was a prolific newspaper columnist, a frequent guest on radio and TV, a delegate to the Australian Constitutional Convention, at which he was an ardent republican (i.e., not a monarchist); a climate change sceptic, and a staunch defender of traditional Christian values.
+Pell's profile in Australia is probably unmatched by any cleric, of any faith, other than the pope himself.
+Apart from serving in the Vatican and as archbishop of Melbourne and archbishop of Sydney, the two largest cities in Australia, he was a prolific newspaper columnist, a frequent guest on radio and TV, a delegate to the Australian Constitutional Convention, at which he was an ardent republican (i.e., not a monarchist); a climate change skeptic, and a staunch defender of traditional Christian values.

-Within the Church he unswervingly backed the Pope and orthodoxy.
+Within the Church he unswervingly backed the pope and orthodoxy.
 This made him many enemies amongst progressive Catholics.
 At the same time, he was an impressively effective and far-sighted manager who stepped on many toes.

 In short, he is one of the most controversial Australians of his generation.
 Everyone, but everyone, has an opinion on George Pell.
 Putting him on trial in Melbourne, Pell-phobia Central, is like putting Hillary Clinton on trial in Texas, where three-quarters of the population would be baying to lock her up.

 For reasons which cannot be fathomed, the Victorian Police have pursued Pell with extraordinary — and disgraceful — vigor.
 In 2013 they set up a task force to search for complaints against Pell — before they had received any.
 No one came forward for a whole year.
-In 2016 a sexual abuse taskforce interviewed Pell in Rome.
+In 2016 a sexual abuse task force interviewed Pell in Rome.
 The police force leaked like a sieve.

 The Victorian Police have been plagued with corruption scandals.
 In the latest, it was revealed that they had persuaded a criminal barrister to inform on her clients and as a result, the convictions of hundreds of criminals could be overturned.
-The High Court of Australia said this month that "Victoria Police were guilty of reprehensible conduct ... in sanctioning atrocious breaches of the sworn duty of every police officer to discharge all duties imposed on them faithfully and according to law without favor or affection, malice or ill-will."
+The High Court of Australia said this month that "Victoria Police were guilty of reprehensible conduct ... in sanctioning atrocious breaches of the sworn duty of every police officer to discharge all duties imposed on them faithfully and according to law without favor or affection, malice or ill will."